It’s not rocket science

 2. Visit at least 3 real estate offices in your area, read the advertisements in their windows, take note of any property that seems similar to your own.

-3. Once you have undertaken the simple research steps described above you will be able to properly assess the likely selling price of your own property - here's how…
+3. Armed with this knowledge you will be able to properly assess the likely selling price of your own property – here’s how…

 a.
 First, take the average price of properties for sale in your area that appeared to offer similar features to your own.